Dems debate how to hit Trump on virus, economy amid crisis

 After a slow start that concerned many Democrats, Biden has asserted a more visible role with television interviews, virtual town halls, podcasts and newspaper columns that describe his prescriptions for a recovery, such as accelerated aid for the jobless and small businesses.

-Biden aides said his approach balances holding Trump accountable while still positioning himself to make specific policy recommendations.
+Biden aides said his approach balances holding Trump accountable while making specific policy recommendations.
 They said it also lets him display the empathy that’s been part of his public persona ever since his wife and daughter were killed in an auto accident shortly after his 1972 election to the Senate.

 Still, Democrats’ quandary over finding a messaging balance has fueled countless conversations within the party.
 More than 100 groups, from the AFL-CIO to Public Citizen, hold thrice-weekly conference calls to share research and strategy, said Leslie Dach, who runs the Protect Our Care Coalition, which hosts the calls along with the Center for American Progress.